pirovc/grimer/docs/config.md

     ids: [152331, 113107, 157688, 979627, 45634, 60133, 157687, 1624, 1583331, 1632, 249188]
 ```

 Common contaminants compiled from the literature and human-related possible sources of contamination are available in the [GRIMER repository](https://github.com/pirovc/grimer/tree/main/files).
 For more information, please refer to the [pre-print](https://doi.org/10.1101/2021.06.22.449360).
-If the target study overlaps with some of those annotation (e.g. study of human skin), related entries can be easily removed from those files to not generated redundant annotations.
+If the target study overlaps with some of those annotation (e.g. study of human skin), related entries can be easily removed from those files to not generate redundant annotations.

 ## controls

-Several control groups cann be provided.
-A file with one sample identifier per line
+Several control groups cann be provided to annotate samples.
+They can be provided as a file with one sample identifier per line:

 ```yaml
 controls:
   "Controls": "controls.txt"
 ```

-or as a metadata field and value(s).
+or as a metadata field and value(s) information:

 ```yaml
 controls: